wangziqi2013/wangziqi2013.github.io/_posts/2018-03-17-Adding-Git-Contri-Calendar-To-Your-Static-Page.markdown

 ### Related Work

 Obviously there are lots of diligent coders who treasure their Github contribution history.
 And when it comes to showing off, people are always motivated and innovative.
-Among many projects that micmic Github-style contribution calendar, the one that I like most is [githubchart-api](https://github.com/2016rshah/githubchart-api), a pure static solution.
+Among many projects that mimic Github-style contribution calendar, the one that I like most is [githubchart-api](https://github.com/2016rshah/githubchart-api), a pure static solution.
 The HTTP server (https://ghchart.rshah.org/[username]) returns a static image that resembles the actual Github contribution calendar of [username].
 The above link can therefore be embedded in an \<img\> tag.
-It is also dynamic-static.
+This solution is also dynamic-static.

 Two problems can prevent the above solution from being authentic.
 First, lacking real HTML elements can lead to a few rendering problems.
 Customization is also impossible.
 Second, the user experience